bitcoin-api/bitcoin-api-full-stack/README.md

 {
   "key": "onAndOffSwitch",
   "bitcoinApiIsOn": true,
-  "bitcoinApiIsOffReason": "This Bitcoin-Api instance if off because I'm out having fun with my lover!!!🌹🌹🌹💏💖💘️💕" }
+  "bitcoinApiIsOffReason": "This Bitcoin-Api instance is off because I'm out having fun with my lover!!!🌹🌹🌹💏💖💘️💕" }
 ```
 You can use this database object to control whether the whole API is on or off.
 Simply set